KOD892/js-number-game/README.md

 # js-number-game
-A simple number guessing game
+A simple and fun to code random number guessing game